EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-28-how-we-work-exercise-and-stand-desk.md

 ## In Review

-Over the last 5 months, our team has taking the time to invest in our health by exercising every hour and utilizing our stand desks.
+Over the last 5 months, our team has taken the time to invest in our health by exercising every hour and utilizing our stand desks.
 The results speak for themselves.
 Our moral is higher and our productivity improved.
 Our tactics may not work for you, but I would encourage you to take step towards implementing some of these ideas.
 I don't think you'll regret it!